-You’ve kind of got to see it to believe it in Egypt – the chaos of Cairo (seriously, this city never stops); the epic awesomeness of the Pyramids of Giza and world’s most famous nose-less lady-lion, The Sphinx; sailing into the sunset on a felucca cruise along the Nile, then jumping on the back of a camel and riding into Luxor’s Valley of the Kings.
+You’ve got to see it to believe it in Egypt – the chaos of Cairo (seriously, this city never stops); the atmosphere of the bustling bazaars; the awesomeness of the Pyramids of Giza and the world’s most famous nose-less lady-lion (we’re talking about the iconic Sphinx).
+Only in Egypt can you sail into the sunset on a felucca cruise along the Nile, then jump on the back of a camel and ride into Luxor’s Valley of the Kings.

 If you want to walk like an Egyptian, this is where you do it.
-It’s even better with a crew of 18-29 year olds on a small group adventure with Geckos.

 Egypt travel highlights

-Walk like an Egyptian among the Pyramids of Giza
+Pyramids of Giza

 These have to be the world’s most impressive tombstones.
 Also nearby is that rather famous half human/half lion – the Sphinx

 It sounds a bit like a whale, but a felucca is actually a traditional wooden boat with canvas sails (and your ticket down the Nile)

 King Tut’s treasures may be long gone, but his hieroglyphic-covered tomb remains an incredible sight to see.